hartwigmedical/scripts/peach/README.md

 ref_v38 | A | Reference allele wrt v38.
 If v37 info could not be translated into its v38 equivalent, has value "UNKNOWN". allele1 | A | First of the called alleles.
 Order of alleles is lexicographical order. allele2 | A | Second of the called alleles.
 Order of alleles is lexicographical order. rsid | rs1801265 | Rs id(s) of variant.
 If more than one, then they are separated by ";".
 Taken from VCF if available.
-If not, taken from matching variant in panel JSON, if possible.
+If not, taken from matching variant in panel JSON, if match exists.
 If not, has value ".". variant_annotation_v37 | 85C>T | Variant annotation wrt v37.
 See TODO for details. filter_v37 | PASS | Has value PASS or NO_CALL.
 See TODO for details. variant_annotation_v38 | REF_CALL | Variant annotation wrt v38.
 See TODO for details.